Weddings at Rockefeller and Bond Chapels

 - A member of the staff or faculty at the University or the University Medical Center or a member of one of the University’s boards or visiting committees.

-- The son or daughter of one of the above.
+- The child of one of the above.

 Please note that the affiliation requirements are not negotiable.